imxeno/imxeno/README.md

 ### 🧘‍♂️ Offtopic:

-- 😳 You won't notice it, but I'm a very **shy and introvert** person.
 - 🎽 I usually attend **hackathons just for the sport**.
 Rewards are only a nice addition.
 Actually...
 I **forgot to claim** some of the things I won.
 - 🍍 I’m not an **Apple** fan but I use Apple products.
 The same goes for the brand with the **three-headed snake logo**.
 - 🧭 I like to **travel**. 🇮🇸 Iceland has been my favourite place for a while.